fanoromani/veganhive-timeline-server/README.md

         npm install
    ```

-   Configure the application by creating a .env file and setting the "DATABASE_URL" as the [Base Url](#base-url)
+4. Configure the application by creating a .env file and setting the "DATABASE_URL" as `mongodb+srv://fanoromani:MHEftckytupRi8YG@hivecluster.idpmmyp.mongodb.net/VeganHive`

-4. Run the server:
+5. Run the server:

    ```bash
        npm run dev